eclipse-glsp/glsp/README.md

 The server components are built with `mvn clean install` in `glsp-server`.
 If you want to build the example server, run `mvn clean install` in `glsp-examples/server`.

-## Building and starting the workflow example
+## Building and starting the Workflow Diagram example

+The Workflow Diagram is a consistent example provided by all GLSP components.
+The example implements a simple flow chart diagram editor with different types of nodes and edges (see screenshot below).
+The example can be used to try out different GLSP features, as well as several available integrations with IDE platforms (Theia, VSCode, Eclipse, Standalone).
+As the example is fully open source, you can also use it as a blueprint for a custom implementation of a GLSP diagram editor.
 The workflow example consists of the following components: the Workflow Diagram Server, the client, and optionally an IDE integration of the Workflow Diagram Editor.
 Please follow the steps below to build and run each of those components.

 ### Building and running the Workflow Diagram Server